Architectural Order

 • Form is resolved through proportion and hierarchy.

-Implantation reinforces territorial legibility and prevents fragmentation.
+• Implantation reinforces territorial legibility and prevents fragmentation.

 IV.
 Adaptation

-Adaptation occurs within a stable architectural structure.
+Adaptation is contained within a stable architectural structure.

 • Modification reinforces the existing order.

-It does not displace it.
+• It does not displace it.

-• Continuity is maintained through disciplined adaptation.
+• Continuity endures through disciplined adaptation.

 V. Coherence